pnp/blog/content_to_be_cleaned/modern-sharepoint-list-formatting.md

 ### How can I apply conditional formatting, aka rules

 Rules are a powerful feature to determine how a column should look like.
-Let\'s say we want to apply a background color depending on a number value.
+Let's say we want to apply a background color depending on a number value.
 If the number is below 30, the field should be red; between 30 and 70, it should yellow, and above 70, it should be green.
-Let\'s see how this looks like:
+Let's see how this looks like:

 {{< image alt="list-formatting.gif" src="images/blog/modern-sharepoint-list-formatting/list-formatting.gif" >}}